 Author: Nicole Bolin

-I was at Target the other day when I saw this great Mid-Century Modern Gold Wall Decor piece for $54.99.
+I was at Target one day when I saw this great Mid-Century Modern Gold Wall Decor piece pictured above, for $54.99.
 I was in the process of redecorating our guest bedroom and thought it would be perfect for above the chest.
-However with a total budget of $375 I couldn’t justify spending 15% of the budget on a single decor piece.
+However with a total redecorating budget of $375 I couldn’t justify spending 15% of it on a single decor piece.
 So, I decided this was going to be a Diytto project.
 What’s a Diytto project you ask?
-It’s when I create a budget-friendly duplicate of a more expensive furniture, art or decor piece.
-Wanna see another Diytto project?
-Check out my Diytto Anthropologie Luxe Fur Bench.
+It’s a term I coined to describe my DIY budget-friendly version of a more expensive piece of furniture, art or decor.
+Stay tuned for my next Diytto project, an Anthropology Inspired Luxe Fur Bench!

-I decided bamboo skewers would be the most economical and easiest solution for this DIY Mid-Century wall decor piece.
-I purchased a pack of 100 from Walmart for $0.97.
+For this project I decided bamboo skewers would be the most economical and easiest solution, so I purchased a pack of 100 from Walmart for $0.97.
 I started by laying down my horizontal pattern first.

 Once I had that pattern set, one by one I glued vertical skewers to the existing horizontal ones.
 I used tiny beads of wood glue to attach them to each other.
-I found that I couldn’t get a well controlled bead size from the glue bottle, so I transferred the wood glue to a syringe (minus the needle) and that worked very well.
 I let it dry overnight, then I took it outside and spray painted it with gold spray paint.

 I’m really happy with the way this turned out, especially when I look at the savings.
-I just created a $54.99 art piece for only $1, you can’t beat that!
+Because I already had gold spray paint and glue leftover from other projects, my only cost was $0.97 for the skewers, so I just created a $54.99 art piece for only $1!